Cherry picking: In medicine

 In a 2002 study, a review of previous medical data found cherry picking in tests of anti-depression medication:

 [researchers] reviewed 31 antidepressant efficacy trials to identify the primary exclusion criteria used in determining eligibility for participation.
 Their findings suggest that patients in current antidepressant trials represent only a minority of patients treated in routine clinical practice for depression.
 Excluding potential clinical trial subjects with certain profiles means that the ability to generalize the results of antidepressant efficacy trials lacks empirical support, according to the authors.

 In argumentation

 In argumentation, the practice of "quote mining" is a form of cherry picking, in which the debater selectively picks some quotes supporting a position (or exaggerating an opposing position) while ignoring those that moderate the original quote or put it into a different context.
 Cherry picking in debates is a large problem as the facts themselves are true but need to be put in context.
-Because research cannot be done live and is often untimely, cherry-picked facts or quotes usually stick in the public mainstream and, even when corrected, lead to widespread misrepresentation of groups targeted.
+Because research cannot be done live and is often untimely, cherry-picked facts or quotes usually stick in the public mainstream and, even when corrected, lead to widespread misrepresentation of the groups targeted.